Saturday, 12 July 2014

 Hellbound: Hellraiser II

-For all its faults Hellraiser at least had a solid, dramatic idea underpinning the transatlantic vivisection.
-Director Tony Randel's Hellbound: Hellraiser II doesn't even bother.
+For all its faults Hellraiser had solid, dramatic ideas about familial unease underpinning the transatlantic vivisection.
+Director Tony Randel's Hellbound: Hellraiser II doesn't even bother with that kind of personal dimension.
 The film begins well enough - Clare Higgns' Julia is dragged out of the underworld by Kenneth Cranham's Dr Channard, a lobotomist who is sexually excited by flayed bodies.
-Early scenes of the Julia drifting around Channard's house, smearing bloody hand-prints over his all-white interiors is at least visually interesting.
-Julia and Channard make for an intriguing couple too.
-Channard's an Aleister Crowley fan who uses his position at a psychiatric hospital to requisition police evidence and stage satanic ceremonies.
-Julia, hardly pliant arm-candy, actually seems to be working directly for the geometric shape that twists and turns at the centre of this film's rendition of hell.
+Early scenes of the Julia drifting around Channard's house, smearing bloody hand-prints over his all-white interiors are visually interesting too, evocative of the human cost associated with Channard's hobbies.
+Julia and Channard do make for an intriguing couple too: Channard's an Aleister Crowley fan who uses his position at a psychiatric hospital to requisition police evidence and stage satanic ceremonies; Julia, hardly pliant arm-candy, actually seems to be working directly for the all-powerful shape that twists and turns at the centre of this film's rendition of hell.
 Neither of these villains gets very much to do beyond that though.
-Julia is stuck glowering at the dreary heroines, boasting about her new role in this augmented cosmology as a wicked witch.
-Channard (eventually) gets a Cenobite makeover, falling apart at a crucial moment for no particular reason.
-This is Hellbound's problem, characters and actions aren't tracking towards organic conclusions, they're simply grist for risible splatter effects.
+Julia is trapped glowering at a pair of dreary heroines, boasting about her new role in this destitute cosmology as a wicked witch.
+Channard (eventually) gets himself a Cenobite makeover but ends up falling apart at a crucial moment for no particular reason.
+This is Hellbound's problem.
+Characters and their actions aren't tracking towards satisfying conclusions, they're simply grist for risible splatter effects.

 No comments: